ender-september/cucumbia-framework/README.md

 @unstable - scenarios that sometimes fail due to an uncontrolled factor

 ### Options
 Path from home dir to a yaml file that is loaded into the $secrets variable.
-Default is `~/testing-secrets.yaml`
+Default is `~/testing-secrets.yaml`:
 `SECRETS_PATH=<path to yaml file>`

 Stop executing the feature file if the scenario failures amount to a defined number (useful for CI and fast feedback):
 `FAILSTOP=number`

-Take screenshot after every step
+Take screenshot after every step:
 `AFTER_STEP_SCREENSHOT=true`

 ### See also